A Military Thriller: “Collateral Damage” By Dale Brown And Jim Defelice

-If you like military thriller, Dale Brown is your guy: He is the author of numerous New York Times bestsellers, including his 1987 work Flight of the Old Dog.
+If you like military thrillers, Dale Brown is your guy: He is the author of numerous New York Times bestsellers, including his 1987 work Flight of the Old Dog.
 A former captain in the U.S. Air Force and a current mission pilot in the Civil Air Patrol, he often flies his own plane in the skies over America.
 Collateral Damage is one of his latest books.

 A Brief Summary: